AlexWFreitas/BluePrince/1. TODO/continuous/Diary.md

 - Moon Pendant gave me back the Burning Glass and Sledgehammer at the start of the run.
 - I drafted the Shrine and donated 49 gold to receive 6 days of The Dancer Blessing
 - Drafted a Library and ordered the Book about Runes
+- I tested the password RibbJ from Jean Ribbon into the Blackbridge Terminal and was able to log in, but it seems that it doesn't have extra permissions compared to the other admin logins, there are two more logins left.
 - Drafted a Conservatory on one of the corners and reconfigured all my custom rarities by resetting rooms that aren't that useful anymore and removing some ones that were hurting my runs, while also changing the three rooms I drafted on this room.
 - In this run, I noticed that by buying the "Swimming Trunks", the gold I could find on the Pool has disappeared, and now there are always two Trunks (Treasure Chests), that need key / sledgehammer to open, it's debatable if this is a good thing.
 - I moved my notes that were on the Library about Drafting Strategy Volume 3 to a new note dedicated to the book.